kidlab/android-menudrawer/README.md

    not at all.
  * Can be used in XML layouts.
  * Indicator that shows which screen is currently visible.
+ * (New) Menu style like Google Plus and YouTube that shows icon only and shows text when users drag.

 Usage